PyLink/PyLink/docs/technical/pmodule-spec.md

 <@PyLink-devel> {('n', None), ('t', None)}
 ```

-**Exception**: the owner, admin, op, halfop, and voice channel prefix modes are stored separately as a dict of sets in `IrcChannel.prefixmodes`:
+**Exception**: the owner, admin, op, halfop, and voice channel prefix modes are stored separately as a dict of sets in `Channel.prefixmodes`:

 ```
 <@GLolol> PyLink-devel, eval irc.channels['#chat'].prefixmodes